Home

 Free Printable Guitar Chord Chart

-Looking for a basic guitar chord chart to help you learn guitar chords?
+Looking for a free printable guitar chord chart to help you learn guitar chords?
 You have arrived at a good place Grasshopper.

-A good beginner guitar chord chart is a great place to start but will lead to frustration if it is believed to be the end of your journey.
+A good beginner guitar chord chart to learn basic guitar chords is a great place to start but will lead to frustration if it is believed to be the end of your journey.
 Why because chords by themselves are like words - you need several of them in the right order to make a sentence or in this case a song.

 I once heard of a famous and very talented guitarist that learned his chords by going through a book of several hundred chord shapes once a day as fast as he could.

-Get these down and you have got a great start.
+Get these Basic guitar chords down and you'll have a great start.

 Now once you have got to the place where the chord is not buzzing, raise your fingers off the fretboard and place them slowly into place, Keep doing that until you are confident that your can grab a chord quickly.